Sometimes it is the smaller things in life that give us the most joy.

 Pygmy Corys do not require any special supplements as long as their diet is nutritious.
 Feeding them solely dried or plant-based food will not provide them with all the nutrients they need which is why it is a good idea to add some meat snacks too.

-Feeding time should take take around 2 minutes and they should be fed twice a day.
+Feeding time should take around 2 minutes and they should be fed twice a day.

 Make sure to watch during feeding time because lots of species can snatch any sinking food before it has time to reach the bottom.
-So keep a close eye on the sinking pellets and make sure they reach your Pygmy Cory.
+Keep a close eye on the sinking pellets and make sure they reach your Pygmy Cory.

 One of the most unique behaviors you will watch Pygmy Corys perform is an occasional swim to the surface to gulp air.